 - Portland boasts an average of 144 sunny days a year, with a high of only around 80 degrees and a low of 35.
 Impressive!

 - The Comfort Index for Portland is a 79

 - Portland was awarded a Platinim award in bike friendliness from BikeLeague.org

 New York City, New York

+Washington DC boasts an extremely friendly topography to bicyclists.
 Capital Bikeshare, DC’s bike sharing program, has over 3500 bikes available for rental at 300 stations across the DC, Arlington, Alexandria, and Fairfax, VA.
-While not the friendliest city on this list as far as bike lanes go at a little over 100 miles, the city is making efforts to add more.
+A survey found that about 75 percent of the area’s bicyclists used bikes to commute to and from work on a daily basis.
+In addition, D.C.’s most popular festivals and events, like the famous National Cherry Blossom Festival, are easily accessible by bike.
+While not the friendliest on this list as far as bike lanes go at a little over 100 miles, the city is making efforts to add more.

 Tucson is consistently ranks as one of the top cycling cities in the country.
 While it currently has no bike sharing program, it does have one in the works and is expected to launch in 2017.
 The city does have the Loop though.
 The Loop is a 100+ mile car free trail that connects parks shopping and communities throughout the Tucson metro.

 - Tucson receives an impressive average of 286 sunny days per-year, with 0 snowfall.
 However, resident’s do have to worry about the heat with an average July temperature of around 100 degrees.